bradford-hamilton/Ruby-On-Quails/guides/source/action_view_overview.md

 Templates, Partials and Layouts
 -------------------------------

-As mentioned, the final HTML output is a composition of three Rails elements: `Templates`, `Partials` and `Layouts`.
+As mentioned, the final HTML output is a composition of three Quails elements: `Templates`, `Partials` and `Layouts`.
 Below is a brief overview of each of them.

 ### Templates

 Action View templates can be written in several ways.
 If the template file has a `.erb` extension then it uses a mixture of ERB (Embedded Ruby) and HTML.
 If the template file has a `.builder` extension then the `Builder::XmlMarkup` library is used.

-Rails supports multiple template systems and uses a file extension to distinguish amongst them.
+Quails supports multiple template systems and uses a file extension to distinguish amongst them.
 For example, an HTML file using the ERB template system will have `.html.erb` as a file extension.

 #### ERB